-There can be lots of reasons which enforce your decision to buy a used car instead of a new one.
-Generally, someone looking for a used car is on a tight budget but that doesn’t mean you have to buy a compromised car.
-With a lot of options in the market here are few things to consider before you hurry and buy a car.
+There can be many reasons that enforce your decision to buy a used car instead of a new one.
+Generally, someone looking for a used car is on a tight budget, but that doesn’t mean you have to buy a compromised car.
+With many options in the market here are few things to consider before you hurry and buy a car.

 Before opting to buy any car, you should know your budget and need.
 Your budget is what decides which car you will end up buying.
-Once you have a clear idea, search for the cars within your budget range.
+Once you have a clear idea, search for the vehicles within your budget range.
 This includes multiple things such as model year, engine specifications, and features.
-Along with that you also need to plan on how you are going to make the transaction.
+Along with that, you also need to plan on how you are going to make the transaction.
 There are multiple options such as direct cash, bank transfer or bank loan to name a few.
-Once all this is done, make a list of all the cars and head out for searching one in the wild.
+After all of this, make a list of all the cars and head out for searching one.

 Inspect the Exterior:

 Considering you have found the desired car.
-The very first and basic thing you can do is to give the car a visual inspection.
+The very first and primary thing you can do is to give the vehicle a visual inspection.
 Look out for possible signs of exterior damage, accidents, and repaints.
 This will give you a clear picture of what you can expect from the car.
 The bad exterior is a clear indication of abusive and extensive use which might not be something you are looking for.
-It’s easy to detect damaged parts and anyone can do it.
+It’s easy to detect damaged parts, and anyone can do it.
 Color variations across the body of the car are the sign of possible repaint or heat damage.

 Inspect The Interior:

-With exterior out of the way, the interior is where you are going to spend most of your time.
-A well maintained and clean interior is not only pleasing to the eyes but also good for your health.
+With exterior out of the way, the interior is where you will spend most of your time.
+A well maintained and clean interior is pleasing to the eyes and good for your health.
 Check the condition of the seats, floor carpet, floor mats, and electronics.
 A dirty interior contains enough bacteria to make you and your loved ones sick.
-Also make sure all electronics are in working condition especially A/C, heaters, lights, interior lights, instrument cluster.
-Signs of worn and torn seats, damaged paint around plastic panels, steering wheel, gear box and malfunctioning buttons are the indications of a badly maintained interior.
+Also make sure all electronics are in working conditions, especially A/C, heaters, lights, interior lights, and instrument clusters.
+Signs of worn and torn seats, damaged paint around plastic panels, steering wheel, gearbox, and malfunctioning buttons indicate a poorly maintained interior.

 Look Under The Hood:

-Cars involved in an accident have high chances of an engine or any other components being replaced or repaired.
-Component replacement is not a bad thing at all as multiple components can get damaged over the period of use, look out for engine overhauling or the use of non-genuine components.
-Irregular start noises, white smoke from exhaust, missing (spark plugs) are common signs of engine overhaul and such cars can be a huge trouble later on.
-On the other hand use of non-genuine or sub-par components can significantly reduce the life of the car.
-This means you have to spend much more money getting things changed or fixed which is not ideal at all.
-These components include a battery, spark plugs, and wires to name a few.
+Cars involved in an accident have high chances of a replaced/repaired engine or other components.
+Component replacement is not bad as multiple parts can get damaged over the period of use, look out for engine overhauling, or use non-genuine components.
+Irregular start noises, white smoke from the exhaust, missing (spark plugs) are common signs of engine overhaul, and such cars can be a huge trouble later on.
+On the other hand, use of non-genuine or sub-par components can significantly reduce the car’s life.
+This means you have to spend much more money getting things changed or fixed, which is not ideal at all.
+These components include a battery, spark plugs, and wires, to name a few.

-Now you are completely satisfied with the car and you are 100% positive to buy it and take it home.
+Now you are delighted with the car, and you are 100% positive to buy it and take it home.
 But wait!
 Don’t hurry.
-There is one check which is above all and that is to make sure that the person who is selling the car is actually the real owner.
-This is important when you are not buying the car from a dealer but an individual instead.
-You can inquire about the owner’s ID card number and car’s registration number and provide the details to the concerned authorities and they will provide you the history of both seller and the car.
-Never ever buy a car from an owner involved in any crime.
-This will save you from problems afterward in so many ways you can’t imagine.
-If everything is clear and safe then congratulations you have found yourself a wonderful car.
+There is one check above all: to make sure that the person who is selling the car is actually the real owner.
+This is important when you are not buying the vehicle from a dealer but an individual instead.
+You can inquire about the owner’s ID card number and car’s registration number and provide the details to the concerned authorities, and they will give you the history of both seller and the vehicle.
+Never buy a car from an owner involved in any crime.
+This will save you from problems afterwards in so many ways you can’t imagine.
+If everything is clear and safe then congratulations you have found yourself a fantastic car.